Pratikshinde55/Terraform-State-Backend/README.md

 everyone has the same up-to-date information about the infrastructure.
 It also adds security features like access control and makes it easier to back up and manage large amounts of data.

-Following steps need to do on AWS console :
+⚙️Following steps need to do on AWS console :

 Step-1: